 Myth #2 — If I File for Bankruptcy, I'll Lose My House, Car and Personal Property.

 Wrong.
-Under both Chapter 7 and Chapter 13 bankruptcy, it's possible to stop foreclosure and repossession.
-In Chapter 7 bankruptcy you can keep your house, your vehicles, and your personal property, as long as you can keep current on payments and the property is exempt.
-In Chapter 13 Bankruptcy you also keep your house, your vehicles and your personal property, even if you are behind or the property is not exempt through a debt reorganization plan.
+Under both chapter 7 and chapter 13 bankruptcy, it's possible to stop foreclosure and repossession.
+In chapter 7 bankruptcy you can keep your house, your vehicles, and your personal property, as long as you can keep current on payments and the property is exempt.
+In chapter 13 bankruptcy you also keep your house, your vehicles and your personal property, even if your payments are behind or the property is not exempt.
 Our firm can help you decide which bankruptcy option is right for you.

 Myth #3 — Under Chapter 13, I'll Have To Repay All of My Debts.